 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2024 HMP or Discontinue 2.
 If including action in the 2024 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 Solution: Educate the public and business community about proper hazardous materials storage and disposal, continue disposal programs, and promote needed legislation and training programs.
 Yates County-17 StormReady Renewal Flood, Landslides Yates County Emergency Services Problem: The County must ensure it meets the renewal criteria to maintain its recognition as a StormReady community.
 Solution: Assure continuing recertification by NWS as a 'Storm Ready' community.
 1. Ongoing Capability 2.
 The County updates the NWS 'Storm Ready' community recertification every 5 years.
 Discontinue Not applicable Ongoing Capability.
 Continue the recertification process.
-Yates County-18 Increase capacity - Plum Creek at Plum Point Bridge Flood, Landslides Highway Superintendent 2.
+Yates County-18 Increase capacity - Plum Creek at Plum Point Bridge Flood, Landslides Highway Superintendent This results in instances of flooding.
+Solution: Increase capacity - Plum Creek at 2.
 Clearing, widening and Discontinue Not applicable Ongoing Capability for maintenance.
 Yates County-19 Support for Training Activities at Airports Trans.
 Accidents Yates County and municipal governments Problem: There is a need for enhanced coordination and training to effectively manage transportation accidents involving the County Airport and Penn Yan AERO.
 While current training activities are ongoing, the existing collaboration between the Office of Emergency Services (OES) and these entities is not fully optimized.
 This gap in coordination and training can hinder the ability to respond efficiently and effectively to transportation accidents, 1.
 In Progress 2.
 The Director of OES has attended meetings with Penn Yan Aero and is working to develop training at the airport.
-Include in HMP Continue training activities at the airport Not applicable
+1. Include in HMP 2.
+Continue training activities at the airport 3.
+Not applicable

 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2024 HMP or Discontinue 2.
 If including action in the 2024 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why. potentially compromising safety and response outcomes.
-Solution: Continue to support current training activities and form a closer working relationship with Penn Yan AERO and the County Airport to deal with transportation accidents Yates County-20 Medical Mutual Aid Plans Terrorism Yates County Public Health Problem: Mutual aid plans a limited in the County in relation to medical care.
-Solution: Partner with neighboring counties and lobby the State for more effective regulations regarding the use of medical personnel, and for more effective mutual aid plans participates in the Finger Lakes Discontinue Not applicable Ongoing capability Yates County-21 Improve the Emergency Operations Center Terrorism Yates County Emergency Services Problem: The Emergency Operations Center for Yates County is outdated and must be improved to efficiently collect and analyze information as it becomes available in an emergency.
+Solution: Continue to support current training activities and form a closer working relationship with Penn Yan AERO and the County Airport to deal with transportation accidents Medical Mutual Aid Plans Terrorism Yates County Public Health Problem: Mutual aid plans a limited in the County in relation to medical care.
+Solution: Partner with neighboring counties and lobby the State for more effective regulations regarding the use of medical personnel, and for more effective mutual aid plans 1.
+Ongoing Capability 2.
+The County Public Health participates in the Finger Lakes Public Health Alliance and has a Medical Reserve Corps Discontinue Not applicable Ongoing capability Yates County-21 Improve the Emergency Operations Center Terrorism Yates County Emergency Services Problem: The Emergency Operations Center for Yates County is outdated and must be improved to efficiently collect and analyze information as it becomes available in an emergency.
 Solution: Improve the Emergency Operations Center for Yates County and continue to incorporate state of the art equipment and resources needed to manage operations at the EOC 1.
 Complete 2.
-The County is building a new Highway/OES/PH complex that incorporates a new fully functional EOC 1.
-Discontinue 2.
-Not Applicable 3.
-Complete
+The County is building a new Highway/OES/PH complex that incorporates a new fully functional EOC Discontinue Not Applicable Complete